 Rose Growing Checklist

-To grow roses in partial shade you need to optimise the other conditions for rose growth to give them the best possible chance.
+To grow roses in partial shade you need to optimize the other conditions for rose growth to give them the best possible chance.
 The conditions are:

 - The optimal soil pH for roses is slightly acidic to neutral at 6-7 pH .